BaseMax/SnakeGameWebJS/README.md

 # Snake Game Web JS

 A web-based game designed by JavaScript is a snake game where you can eat food and grow.
+By touching the screen or using arrow keys you can move the snake.

-So this game supports both Phones and Desktops.
+This game supports both Phones and Desktops as well.

 Demo: https://basemax.github.io/SnakeGameWebJS/